mbrukman/why-svelte/readme.md

 communities, Svelte is smaller and less mature, but its community is active and established.
-Svelte is now commonly mentioned in the same breath as React, Vue, Angular, Preact, and Ember, and for good reason.
+Svelte is now commonly mentioned in the same breath as React, Vue, Angular, Preact, and Ember.

-Like all technologies, Svelte comes with tradeoffs.
+Like all technologies Svelte has its tradeoffs.
 We’ll explore both the pros and cons ahead.
 The costs and benefits to your projects are situational.
 Some downsides are unavoidable, but many are temporary